Herb-Wright/pointconvformer-wrapper/README.md

 ## Known Issues

 - knn method needs to have batches with > K points or it will fail to reshape
+  - this might be what we want.
+Perhaps sampling should be updated
 - running the setup.sh creates a `./data` folder that shouldn't exist